RetroDECK/ES-DE/USERGUIDE.md

 As an alternative, you can add the Lutris games to the Ports game system, if you prefer to not separate them.
 The instructions above are identical in this case except that the shell scripts should be located inside the `ports` directory rather than inside the `lutris` directory.

 #### Steam

+**Note: As of ES-DE v1.0, launching Steam games doesn't work reliably so it's recommended to avoid it for the time being.
+Future versions will hopefully improve Steam support.**

 For steam, it's recommended to put shell scripts/batch files directly in the root folder, where the file names of these scripts correspond to the game names.